kelvinagyareyeboah/os-for-iot/README.md

-This pre project is to demonstrate **core OS concepts** through practical implementation, teamwork, and version-controlled development.
+This pre project is to demonstrate **core OS concepts** through practical implementation, teamwork, and version-controlls

 The project emp
 - Process coo